Skip to content

 2. M different environments, one instance for each - use MultiEnv

-3. M different environments with N copies of each - use MultiVecEnv
+3. M different environments with N copies of each (or any mix of BatchedEnv strategies) - use MultiVecEnv

 MultiEnv